 Left: Triboluminescence of quartz pebbles can be seen even in dimmed daylight.

-Right: If the pebbles are transparent the light illuminates the whole stones from inside.
+Middle: If the pebbles are transparent the light illuminates the whole stones from inside.

 According to Chapman & Walton